timsayles1/ESPHome-ESP32-2432S028R-RV-Display/README.md

 The "ESP32-2432S028R", an ESP32 with a built in 320 x 240 2.8" LCD display with touch screen, is colloquially known as the "Cheap Yellow Display" or CYD.
 It's about $15 delivered and offers an easy, no-solder touch display to control your smart home.
 It is supported in ESPHome and can be used to easily visualize Home Assistant entities and control Home Assistant itself, straight out of the box.

+In order to gather bluetooth data, you will need a separate ESP32 device (basic no display one) as enabling BLE tracking on the CYD will cause the display to crash.

 Files:
 templates.yaml - Accumulates all the data from various sensors to send to the LCD display.
-Not 100% needed as you can code the sensors directly into the ESPHome code instead. sensors.yaml - Settings for Google Geocode integration to pull from Starlink. automations.yaml - Automations to update longitude and latitude for Home Assistant and ARVEE from Starlink location.
+Not 100% needed as you can code the sensors directly into the ESPHome code instead. sensors.yaml - Settings for Google Geocode integration to pull from Starlink. automations.yaml - Automations to update longitude and latitude for Home Assistant and ARVEE from Starlink location. esp-32-ble.yaml - EspHome code for the ESP32-C3 Dev Board as bluetooth receiver and proxy. esp-32-display.yaml - EspHome code for the CYD LCD display.

 The display performs the following functionality: